JimmyIL/Outlook_to_Pushover/README.md

 ## Instructions:

--download the Pushover app on ios or android
+- download the Pushover app on ios or android
--signup and create a "user/profile"
+- signup and create a "user/profile"
--your userapi key is made afterwards
+- your userapi key is made afterwards
--your api access key and api secret key are on the app
+- your api access key and api secret key are on the app
 - make sure your computer/workstation is plugged in and any auto logout/sleep feature is disabled so it can continue to run.
 - make sure there are no currently unread emails prior to use as this only goes by 'count' not actual email matches (next feature maybe)